 Public-Protection Realities Documented in the Book

 Let’s summarize what American engineering, taken as a whole, does relative to what its ethics codes say.
-The book, Engineering’s Public-Protection Predicament: Reform Education and Licensure of a Safer Society, documents the following:
+The book, Engineering’s Public-Protection Predicament: Reform Education and Licensure for a Safer Society, documents the following:

 - Hospitals must have licensed physicians in charge of surgery, law firms must have licensed attorneys in charge of legal services, and veterinary clinics must place licensed vets in charge of neutering and spaying.
 In striking contrast, engineers who work for industries, manufacturers, utilities, and government entities and produce massive amounts of risky products, facilities, structures, systems do so without accountable and competent licensed engineers in charge, whose first responsibility is public protection (Chap.
 5).